Skip to main content

 All of Halifax's mortgages have a maximum term length of 40 years.

-• Find out more: mortgage calculator toolkit – use our range of calculators to compare mortgage deals, work out how much you can borrow and more
+• Find out more: Mortgage calculator toolkit – use our range of calculators to compare mortgage deals, work out how much you can borrow and more

 Key Information